seyserkoze/reliable-distributed/cloudlet/readme.md

 To send found matches to the server:
     key: requestType    value: match
-    key: zip            value: (zipfile containing the matches, name of the zipfile will be the name of the job)
+    key: zip            value: (zipfile containing the matches, name of the zipfile will be the name of job)